ibnu-umer/credit-card-fraud-detection/README.md

 ## 🗂 Dataset

 - Source: [Kaggle - Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
 - Note: Due to Kaggle terms of use, the raw dataset is not included in this repository.
-Download it manually and place it in the `data/` folder.
+Download it manually.

 ## 🔧 Requirements